 - For each breakfast the candidate will be on campus, estimate $15.

-All candidates should book their own travel arrangements when possible.
+All candidates should book their own travel arrangements.
+Travel expenses are not to be direct billed to DSU and cannot be reimbursed prior to the candidate’s arrival on campus, to avoid any issues related to cancelled visits.
 Candidates may be reimbursed for the following costs with original, itemized receipts:

 - Airline tickets, train, or bus fare

 - Miles traveled at the rate of 58 cents per mile when driving to campus.
 This should be documented on the purchase requisition form.